Jagran Prakashan Reports 30% Jump in Q2 Standalone PAT, Consolidated Profit Up 36%

 *this image is generated using AI for illustrative purposes only.

-Jagran Prakashan Limited (JPL), one of India's leading media conglomerates, has reported a significant 36% year-on-year increase in its consolidated net profit for the second quarter of fiscal year 2026, despite facing challenges in its operating margins.
+Jagran Prakashan Limited (JPL), one of India's leading media conglomerates, has reported significant growth in both standalone and consolidated profits for the second quarter of fiscal year 2026, despite facing challenges in its operating margins.

 Financial Highlights

-For the quarter ended September 30, 2025, JPL posted the following consolidated results:
+For the quarter ended September 30, 2025, JPL posted the following results:

 Metric Q2 FY26 Q2 FY25 YoY Change